saritepetalha/Group11-TEAMD/README.md

 - 🎮 Game assets and sprites used for educational purposes
 - 👨‍🏫 Course instructors and teaching assistants for their invaluable guidance
-- 💡 Open source community for inspiration and resources
+- 💡 Open source community for inspiration and resources of audio and assets

 ---